cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 I plan to work on a more sophisticated implementation for in-game style transfer in the future, perhaps using some tricks from Unity's implementation.
 However, I wanted to start with a basic implementation to serve as a baseline.

-This tutorial will cover how to use models generated with this example [project](https://github.com/pytorch/examples/tree/master/fast_neural_style) provided by PyTorch.
+This tutorial will cover how to use trained models from the `fast_neural_style` project ([link](https://github.com/pytorch/examples/tree/master/fast_neural_style)) provided by PyTorch.
 The models take in regular images and return stylized versions.
 We'll get our input images from the in-game camera and display the stylized output to the user.

 **Important:** This is meant as a simple proof of concept and requires a powerful GPU to get playable frame rates.
 An RTX 20-series card or newer is recommended.